I hope you agree with me that a frozen sidewalk, stairs, or driveway can be a death trap.

 1. What is ice melt and is it for me?

 Ice melt comes in several varieties and while it has some drawbacks, it is more effective at removing ice than rock salt is.
 It, too, is a type of salt and generally comprised of potassium chloride, calcium chloride, sodium chloride, or magnesium chloride.
 Note that sodium chloride is ordinary cooking salt, so we are talking about a mixture of different salts than the kind you are commonly used to.
 Of these ingredients, calcium chloride is the most effective one at its job.
-Once the material is applied to pretty much any surface, it start to work immediately.
+Once the material is applied to pretty much any surface, it starts to work immediately.

 Why does ice melt work in the first place?
 It is always helpful to know why something works, especially if it is simple.
 When you combine water and salt, the freezing point of water is reduced, meaning it will freeze at a lower temperature than pure water.
 By adding salt to ice, its temperature is not low enough anymore for it to be frozen – thus it melts.
 Some products work all the way down to -40F and it works quickly.